DanielSeehausen/pseudo_smart_random_pairing/README.md

 - Uses past pair history to inform future pair assignment (does not randomly generate pairs)
 - Does not perfectly cycle pairs (i.e. where each element is paired with all others once before seeing a repeat)

+# How-to
+- after install (see below) use 'get_pairs' in bash anywhere after installing to get a print out of pairs

 ## One line install (requires brew)
 ```bash